Last Updated on June 22, 2026 by Daniel Globe

 Red Sea Crossing

-- At the Red Sea, you witness a miraculous event—waters parting by divine intervention.
+- At the Red Sea, you witness a miraculous event: waters parting by divine intervention.

-In 47 days to Sinai, with cloud by day and fire by night, you learn that liberation may travel the hard road, but it isn’t random.
+The journey to Sinai took about 47 days, with cloud by day and fire by night.
+Liberation may travel the hard road, but it isn’t random.
+The Red Sea marks your faith journey through geographical challenges toward covenant life.

 Wilderness Route